 Tax law in Austria and Germany also allows you to reduce your training costs.
 You can deduct tuition fees, but also costs for teaching materials and possibly travel expenses in connection with continuing vocational education and training.
 It is worth asking your tax advisor which refunds you can expect.

 Student grants from Deutsche Bildung AG: Private individuals can apply to Deutsche Bildung AG for student grants of up to 25,000 euros (for master’s and MBA students).
 The loan is granted for a period of three months or more at any time during study, but for a maximum of six semesters.
 The payout instalments can be determined flexibly, the repayment is made between three and ten years proportionate to future income.
 In addition, there is all-round support with the "WissenPlus" support programme.
 Further information and contact details at: www.deutschebildung.de.

 The educational leave offers the possibility to interrupt the professional activity for 2 to 12 months.
 During this period, a training allowance equal to the unemployment benefit is paid by the Labour Market Service.
 Another new model is part-time education.

 In a sabbatical model, for example, the salary is divided from four years to five years.
-Thus, a constant income is also guaranteed in the time of the "vacation" (thus in the 5th year), which you can use for your studies.
+Thus, a constant income is also guaranteed during the time of the "vacation" (thus in the 5th year), which you can use for your studies.